-The National Institute for Christian Education is a training institute for the cause of Christian education.
+The National Institute for Christian Education is a postgraduate training institute for the cause of Christian education.
 Although its key focus is to help school teachers develop in their capacity to educate from a biblical perspective, the Institute also works with the other members of school communities–parents, administration staff, board members, and students as well as the broader community.

 Through a third party agreement with Morling College Ltd (MCL) the National Institute offers fully accredited postgraduate education courses to students around Australia and the world.
 Studying with the Institute, educators can work towards a MEd, MEd(Leadership), or GradDipEd that is shaped by a biblically grounded philosophy of education.